Discover the Most Incredible Luxury Resorts in Bali

 Tanah Gajah, a Resort by Hadiprana, Ubud

-31/36Tanah Gajah, a Resort by Hadiprana was once the home of Hendra Hadiprana, an acclaimed architect and one of Indonesia’s pre-eminent art collectors.
-Today, the lush, five-hectare estate has been transformed into a boutique hotel, with each of the seven suites and 13 villas featuring Balinese artworks from his collection.
+31/35Tanah Gajah, a Resort by Hadiprana was once the home of Hendra Hadiprana, an acclaimed architect and one of Indonesia’s pre-eminent art collectors.
+Today, the lush, five-hectare estate has been transformed into a boutique hotel, with each of the 24 suites and villas featuring Balinese artworks from his collection.

-33/36Away from the hotel hubs of Seminyak and Ubud, Angsana Saranam Wellbeing Resort embraces its secluded setting in Bali’s central highlands with daily meditation programs and tours to nearby Lake Bratan.
-On its grounds, you’ll find 70 rooms, 10 villas, two restaurants and a network of lagoon-style pools to lounge by.
+33/35Away from the hotel hubs of Seminyak and Ubud, HOMM Saranam Baturiti embraces its secluded setting in Bali’s central highlands with morning meditation accompanied by singing bowls and tours to nearby Lake Bratan.
+On its grounds, you’ll find 70 rooms, 10 villas, two restaurants and several lagoon-style pools to lounge by.

 Desa Potato Head, Seminyak